rdhr/CALiPPSO.jl/docs/src/tests.md

 Besides, consider that the [main function](#basic-usage) is defined in the file `iLP-for-jamming.jl`, so this file should be included in any script where `produce_jammed_configuration` is called (with the usual syntax `include("iLP-for-jamming.jl")`).
 Now, when this script is first called through `include`, you'll see a rather long output printed out.
 As its first line explains, this is because a first compilation is being carried out, but you can safely ignore all of such output.

-### Some tests included
+### Some examples included

-We provide the following tests
+We provide the following examples to test our algorithm under different circumstances

 1. Testing ILP from a highly compressed configuration of $N=1204$ particles (obtained from the [LS protocol](#the-initial-conditions)) in $d=3, 4, 5$.
    - To execute this test, simply execute from the terminal